Feeling inadequate in relationships and professional life

 Somewhere along the way, you became convinced that you are not good enough.

 And this has become the lens with which you see yourself and the world around you.
 And, even though there is plenty of evidence to prove you are good enough, you have a hard time accepting it.
-It seems that no matter how much you achieve and accomplish, you still don’t believe you measure up to others.
+It seems that no matter how much you accomplish in your personal and professional life, you still don’t believe you measure up.
 Terms like “high-functioning anxiety” and “imposter syndrome” might have resonated with you at some point in your journey.

 All of the anxiety, self-doubt and imposter syndrome has left you feeling like you are in somewhat of a stuck place.

 You feel stuck between the life you are currently living and the life you know is possible.
 At one point or another, you might have pictured another version of yourself.
 It is still you, but it is the version of you that you know you are capable of becoming.
 The you who believes you are lovable, worthy and competent, with no need to prove yourself.
 The you who is confident about the value you add.
 The you who is finally free from all of the worry, self-criticism and insecurity that has kept you from feeling good about yourself and living your best life.
 You are ready to take the next step but are unsure of where to start.